cjavad/hashit/README.rst

 Notice:
 ~~~~~~~

-some hashes as blake2b and blake2s is not supported in python2 and all
+some hashes as blake2b and blake2s is not supported in python2.
-shake hashes is disabled for now

-i would recommend python3 for this program as its version of hashlib
+I would recommend python3 for this program as its version of hashlib
 supports sha3 (Keccak)

-And for compatibly reasons does detect not work for sha3 yet.
+And for compatibly reasons does detect not work for sha3 yet. so basicly to many confusions between sha2 and sha3

+BSD can be useful with the -A --append because then multiple diffrent hashtypes can be stored
+in the same file, good for multi-sized file validation. (remember -m)

 Usage
 --------------